SergiosKar/SergiosKar.github.io/_posts/2018-09-13-Generative_Artificial_Intelligence.md

 -   There is work that needs to be done on GAN’s training

--   Real time applications of GAI are … (how can I describe it in a word?
+-   Real time applications of GAN are … (how can I describe it in a word?
-    Hmmm….)
+    Hmmm...)
 HUUUUUGE.

 Finito…